Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Learn how I grew my search traffic by 51% in 3 months by following the steps described in this blog post.

 Before you can improve your site’s search ranking, its fundamental to know your current position in the Google search results.
 This is crucial, even if your site is new.
 There are several tools and resources that can give you this information.

 Use Serps.com to check your site’s keyword rank: If you have been targeting specific keywords in page content, use serps.com to assess your rank.
 Type in your keyword (I used “content marketing” in this example) and your site URL.

 The results page will show where your site ranks in search engines for the term, as well as the first page on your site that comes up in search results for the topic.

-If this happens, it doesn’t matter what your on-page seo, meta description or any title tag are.
+If this happens, it doesn’t matter what your on-page SEO, meta description or any title tags are.
 The search algorithm will punish you, even if you are a giant like Walmart.

 That’s why it’s important to run your own site speed test to figure out how to improve Google rankings.
 There are dozens of tools that can help you do this.
 Some of my favorites are:

 Here’s how to test your page content speed with Pingdom.

 Go to tools.pingdom.com and type in your URL.
 Press the “Test Now” button and wait for the results to load.